Fractonic Matter in Symmetry-Enriched U(1) Gauge Theory: Fractonic gauge theory

 Now we gauge the global $\U_\text{g}$ symmetry.
 We expect that the result is a deconfined 3D $\U$ gauge theory because before gauging the state is short-range entangled.
 The fundamental charged bosons become the $e$ particles, which can move freely in space, albeit with anisotropic dispersion.
 However, the layered SPT matter can affect the symmetry-enriched order in the resulting gauge theory.
 In particular, we know from previous studies of 3D topological insulating phases~\cite{MetlitskiPRB2013,wang2014, ZouPRB2018a, ZouPRB2018b} that symmetry properties of magnetic monopoles directly reflect the SPT order of the underlying matter.

 We start the analysis from gauged layers of BIQH states.
 Suppose each layer has a Hall conductance ${\sigma_H=2}$.
 Physically, if we insert a $\U$ monopole $m$ in such a phase, a Dirac string of $2\pi$ flux is attached to the monopole, which penetrates the BIQH layers in the half space.
-Now suppose we have a monopole-anti monopole configuration.
-Due to quantum Hall response, each $2\pi$ flux penetration contributes two units of electric charge, and thus the configuration has a total electric charge proportional to the distance between the monopole and the anti monopole.
-Thus the monopole in this weak SPT phase exhibits a kind of ASOC.
+Now suppose we have a monopole-antimonopole configuration.
+Due to the quantum Hall response, each $2\pi$ flux penetration contributes two units of electric charge, and thus the configuration has a total electric charge proportional to the distance between the monopole and the antimonopole.
+Thus the monopole in this layered SPT phase exhibits a kind of ASOC.
 This is illustrated in Fig. \ref{fig:monopole}.

 Let us make this argument more precise.
 We start with a charge-neutral monopole, and translate it by one step along $\hat{x}$, across one BIQH layer.
 Suppose this can be done using gauge-invariant (i.e. charge-neutral) local operators.
 This process can be viewed as an instanton tunneling event in the 2D BIQH state.
 Due to the quantum Hall effect, the $-2\pi$ flux acquires a polarization charge $-2$.
 In order to conserve charge, a local (gapped) boson excitation with $+2$ charge must also be created, in accordance with the transformation in Eq.~\eqref{eqn:tx}.
 This is typical for fractonic excitations: moving them requires the creation of additional excitations, and thus there is an energetic barrier.
 In the fully gauged theory, monopoles cannot move between layers in the $\hat{x}$ direction.
 We can see that this construction precisely realizes the symmetry transformation given in Eq. \eqref{eqn:tx}, and magnetic charges become intrinsically immobile (thus far in one direction only, but we may stack layers of BIQH states in three independent directions to make monopoles completely immobile fractons).